bgamari/ghc-wiki-import/dependent-haskell.md

 The new `pi` quantifiers allow for quantifiees that are both dependent and relevant.
 This means that the quantifiee is named in the type and can be used within its scope in the type, and also that the quantifiee can be inspected in the term.
+A `pi`-bound argument is a proper dependent type.
+Since a `pi`-quantifiee can appear in both terms and types, its instantiations must come from a restricted subset of Haskell that makes sense at both the type and term level.
+This issue is addressed in [Adam Gundry's thesis](dependent-haskell#).
+For now, we propose that this subset include only data constructors (perhaps applied) and other `pi`-quantifiees.
+The subset can be expanded later.
+For some tantalizing ideas of how far it can go, see [this paper](dependent-haskell#), discussing promotion of Haskell terms to types.

 ## Open design questions